browserengineering/book/book/invalidation.md

 ```

 This is enough to make editing work, but it's convenient to also draw
-a cursor confirm that the element is focused and show where edits will
+a cursor to confirm that the element is focused and show where edits
-go.
+will go.
 Let's do that in `BlockLayout`:

 ``` {.python replace=.width/.width.get()}
 class BlockLayout: